johnrraymond/greatlibraryserver/readme.md

 John R Raymond, Author of *The Scarab Cycle*

 ## Games for Gamers by Gamers
 The major game companies no longer make games for gamers.
 This is the reason why we see such dissatisfaction from the professional gamer core.
-The companies stopped caring about what makes a good game from the player perspective and focused instead on other things, other metrics like engagements.
+Companies stopped caring about what makes a good game from the player perspective and focused instead on other metrics like engagement.
 It is the same problem we see from social media.
-Angry can drive engagement in the short to near term, but in the end the platforms that don't value the user needs will collapse into the junk heap that they are.
+Anger can drive engagement in the short to near term, but in the end these platforms don't value the user needs and will collapse into the junk heaps that they are.

 They have all forgotten that they work for the people.
-They have forgotten that they must be the proper curators of the public sphere.
+They have forgotten that they must be curators of the public sphere.
 They forgot their mandate.
+They have become bad faith actors.

 This is why there is toxicity.
-It is the company's fault.
+It is the companies' fault.
 They forgot that they are a public service.
 They don't think of themselves as an extension of the people.
-They think of people as sheep to be sheared.
+They think people as sheep to be sheared.
 They have become everything a good library isn't.

 ### Web3 doesn't have to be a bad things for games, gaming, or gamers
 Web3 is a boon for our games.
-These open systems like the Avalanche network we use provide technological capabilities to the libary which until now were the purview of large companies.
-Consensus networks provide several advantages:
+These open systems like the Avalanche Network provide technological capabilities to the libary which until now were the purview of large companies.
+These consensus networks provide several advantages:

 #### 1. No realm servers
 The first advantage is no more realm servers.
 The Avalanche network spreads the load across its servers seemlessly.
 You, the player, log into a web3 game and you don't choose where to connect to.
 You simply connect and are ready to play with all your freinds across the globe.
 No need for character transfers.
 There are no more cross realm guild problems.
 None of that nonsense is needed now.
 The "world computer" takes care of all that for us.